jasoncbautista/underscorePlus/README.md

 ### _.isReachable

-The other main utilyt added is:
+The other main utily added is:

 ```